tryfabric/memorable-milestones/README.md

 ### Names

-These milestone names are designed to be easy to remember and distinct.
+The names are designed to be easy to remember and distinct.
 Using emojis triggers the parts of our brains that are great at remembering pictures!

 **What makes these milestones memorable?**